Lacosamide for preventing seizures

 If you usually give it twice a day: If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7am, you can give the missed dose at any time up to 11am.
 If you remember after that time, do not give the missed dose.
 Give the next dose as usual.

 If you are giving it once a day in the evening: If you remember before your child goes to sleep, give them the missed dose.
 If you remember after this time, you do not need to wake your child up to give the missed dose.
 You can give it in the morning.
 There must be at least 4 hours before the next usual evening dose.

 What if I give too much?

-If you are concerned that you may have given too much lacosamide, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
-Take the medicine container or packet with you, even if it is empty.
-This will be useful to the doctor.
+If you think you may have given your child too much Lacosamide, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Other side-effects you need to know about